nightuser/xkb-keyboard-indicator/README.md

 ## TODO

-[x] Migrate to CMake from plain old Makefile
+- [x] Migrate to CMake from plain old Makefile
+- [x] Add installer
-[ ] BUG: Sometimes settings are changed from outside (manual re-applying is needed)
+- [ ] BUG: Sometimes settings are changed from outside (manual re-applying is needed)

 ## Installation